deepanshs/mrinversion/docs/getting_started.rst

 amongst others.

 We start by demonstrating the prediction of the nuclear shielding tensors from a pure nuclear shielding anisotropic spectra.
-In this section we show the shielding tensor prediction from a pure anisotropic sideband spectrum.
+In this section, we show the shielding tensor prediction from a pure anisotropic spinning sideband spectrum.

 Import the dataset